teacherzhu/jupyter_gui/README.md

                 "optional_args":  # Optional
                     [
                         {
-                            "arg_name": "z",  # Required if specifying optional_args
-                            "label": "The Z",  # Optional if specifying optional_args (user sees label instead of arg_name in a Task Widget) (will be created based on arg_name if not specified)
+                            "name": "z",  # Required if specifying optional_args "label": "The Z",  # Optional if specifying optional_args (user sees label instead of name in a Task Widget) (will be created based on name if not specified)
                             "description": "The Z is ...",  # Optional if specifying optional_args },
                         # (may add more optional_args)